ljvmiranda921/ljvmiranda921.github.io/life/_posts/2022-09-30-pen-and-paper.md

 aggregate, categorize, and connect.
 Sure there's a use case for that: I can't imagine a company wiki presented as streaming info!
 But I don't think it aids me in how I usually think.
-When thinking with pen and paper, I prefer managing streamed information first, then converting it into batched information later (in the form of a blog post, documentation, etc.)
+When thinking with pen and paper, I prefer managing streamed information first, then converting it into batched information later&mdash; a blog post, documentation, etc.

 <!-- my obsidian graph? -->
 <!-- more pictures of notebooks? maybe your web notebooks -->